-Rabba Sara Hurwitz, co-founder and Dean of Yeshivat Maharat, the first Orthodox yeshiva to ordain women as clergy, also serves on the Rabbinic staff at the Hebrew Institute of Riverdale.
+Rabba Sara Hurwitz, Co-Founder and President of Yeshivat Maharat, the first Orthodox yeshiva to ordain women as clergy, also serves on the Rabbinic staff at the Hebrew Institute of Riverdale.

 Rabba Hurwitz completed Drisha’s three-year Scholars Circle Program, an advanced intensive program of study for Jewish women training to become scholars, educators and community leaders.
 After another five years of study under the auspices of Rabbi Avi Weiss, she was ordained by Rabbi Weiss and Rabbi Daniel Sperber in 2009.

 In 2013 Rabba Hurwitz was awarded the Hadassah Foundation Bernice S. Tannenbaum prize, and the Myrtle Wreath Award from the Southern New Jersey Region of Hadassah in 2014.
 In 2016 she was the Trailblazer Award Recipient at UJA Federation of New York.
 She was named as one of Jewish Week’s 36 Under 36, the Forward50 most influential Jewish leaders, and Newsweek’s 50 most influential rabbis.
 In 2017 Rabba Hurwitz was chosen to be a member of the inaugural class of Wexner Foundation Field Fellows.

 She and husband, Josh Abraham, are parents to Yonah, Zacharya, Davidi and Natan.